dciccale/grunt-processhtml/README.md

 Is the target name of your grunt task, for example: `dist`.
 Is supported for all types, so you can always specify the target if needed.

+You can pass multiple comma-separated targets, e.g. `<!-- build:remove:dist,dev,prod -->` and block will be parsed for each.

 ##### value
 Required for types: `js`, `css`, `include` and `[attr]`.